Mueller UltraTemp MT-175 Toaster Oven In-depth Review

 After taking out the first batch, we immediately put four more pieces inside to test the oven’s consecutive usability which ended up at 7/10.
 Also under the identical toasting time, the four pieces of bread became brown with an increased evenness from the first batch.
 While the color was a bit darker than ideal, the extra crispiness made the second batch more suitable for soups.

-For its low power draw, the Mueller did pretty well in our Pizza test with a score of 7.6/10.
+Since only the Toast function activates both heating elements, we also chose it for the remaining 3 tests.
+And for its low power draw, the Mueller did very well in our Pizza test with a score of 8.2/10.

 The toppings were also caramelized quite evenly from the meat and veggies to the cheese, worthy of another 8/10.
 The cheese was nicely melted but the areas closer to the back of the cooking chamber were more caramelized compared to the rest.

-With both the crust and the toppings being 8/10, our chef had no reason to give the pizza one final 8/10 for taste.
+With both the crust and the toppings being good, our chef had no reason not to give the pizza one final 8/10 for taste.

-We stopped the baking after 27 minutes as the fries weren’t getting any more colors.
-This, nonetheless, was over our time limit of 25 minutes, so it was a 0/10.
+We stopped the baking after 27 minutes as the fries weren’t getting any more colors and settled on a 6.3/10 for cooking time.

-The fries had no significant color change and barely enough for a 4.5/10.
+With no significant color change, the fries barely got a 4.5/10.
 We ended up with 12 oz of frozen fries that were more similar to being dried in an oven than being baked, so we gave them another 4.5/10 for texture.

 The Mueller has a standard design for a small oven which further highlights its detachable crumb tray.
 Its quartz heating elements can be another factor worth considering if you’re into energy efficiency.